Sustainable Tips for Alsace Christmas Market Road Trip

 The best place to start your Alsace Christmas market road trip is in the capital of Strasbourg.
 If you already live in Europe, you’ll first travel by train to reduce your carbon output.

 Before you arrive in Strasbourg, you should already have your car rental organized.
 I recommend renting from Sixt or Avis, as we had an awful experience with Enterprise.
 They gave away our car and did not try to remedy the problem.
-We traveled at the end of November, and vehicles seemed to be already booked, so make sure you plan!
+We traveled at the end of November, and vehicles seemed to be already booked, so make sure you plan ahead and pick up your car on time.

 When renting a car, ensure you have the legal items such as the yellow vest and a flare required by French law.
 You’ll also need to ensure you have insurance, a driver’s license, and emergency numbers.
 The Alsace wine region gets snowy, and if you want to go to some of the small towns, it is helpful to have snow or all-season tires and be comfortable driving in snow.
 You may also encounter small, narrow, and one-way cobblestone streets.